TYKim-snu/GCN/README.md

 # GCN
-These files are for learning only.
+These files are for educational uses only.
+And this materials are copyrighted by https://github.com/kimiyoung